DABodr/ODR-Tools_Installer/README.md

 - chmod +x Config.sh
 - ./Config.sh

-Now you can go at this adress: http://localhost:8001 and see all services running in supervisor.
+Now you can go at this adress: http://localhost:8001 and see all services running in supervisor. (login: odr ; pass: odr)

 Congratulations everythings is ready :)